-As the capabilities and applications of hand-held devices escalates, they demand active study to keep abreast of the advances.
+As the capabilities and applications of hand-held devices escalate, they demand active study to keep abreast of the advances.
 I write some notes here to help me keep track of who is doing what to whom.
-Initially, this section is iTouch- and iPhone-centric.

-As reported in my stream-of-consciousness blog, I bought an iTouch early last year.
-Then mid year, we caved in and got Debby a 3GS iPhone.
-Rather than regretting this decision, it turns out it was a transformative event for Debby.
+I first bought a G1 iTouch.
+Then we got Debby a 3GS iPhone, a transformative event.
 It has improved her quality of life, a significant achievement for such a tiny device.
 She loves her iDude.

 I use a cell phone only a few times a week, so any old cell phone will serve me well.
 But Debby lives on her phone and requires email/texting access at all times.
 That was the deal clincher.
 And since our extended family all had iPhones, and I had my iTouch, she had begun to feel left out.
-That problem is also now solved.
-Since we are together most times while traveling, one iPhone for the two of us is more than adequate and I will continue to lead a Pod-centric life.
-We are a two iDude family.
+Since we were together most times while traveling, one iPhone for the two of us id more than adequate.
+We became a two iDude family.

-Updates: Debby moved up to the 4S and I inherited her 3GS, essentially retiring the iPod touch from active life, although it still sounds great.
+Update: Debby moved up to the 4S and I inherited her 3GS, essentially retiring the iPod touch from active life, although it still sounds great.
 Since, she has upgraded the 4S to a 5S.
 The 3GS purrs along slowly after 5.5 years, still going up to 2 full days on a single charge.
-But I have my eye on an iPhone 6.
+But I have my eye on an iPhone 6 Plus.
 (It’s been pointed out to me that I am paying for regular upgrades whether I use them or not.)
-Owen gifted us an iPad mini, which is my e-reader, our breakfast counter news and stocks reporter, and our master music remote control.
+Owen gifted us a G1 iPad mini, functionally a bigger iPod Touch, which became my e-reader, our breakfast counter news and stocks reporter, and our master music remote control.
 It also can keep the grandkids entertained.
-We are now a 4-iDude family, not bad for a senior citizen couple.
+We were now a 4-iDude family, not bad for a senior citizen couple.